Opening Night (1977 film): Release

 In common with earlier films, Cassavetes struggled to get Opening Night distributed in the United States.
-After a number of preview screenings, it opened on December 25, 1977, at the Fox Wilshire Theater, Los Angeles where it played to almost empty houses, and closed in February having never been commercially shown elsewhere.
+After several preview screenings, it opened on December 25, 1977, at the Fox Wilshire Theater, Los Angeles, where it played to almost empty houses, and closed in February, having never been commercially shown elsewhere.
 Screenings in New York City that March were similarly ignored.
 The film was only picked up by an American distributor in 1991, two years after Cassavetes' death.

 In 1978, it was entered into the 28th Berlin International Film Festival, where Gena Rowlands won the Silver Bear for Best Actress.

+The film was screened at the New York Film Festival in 1988 and reviewed in The New York Times by Janet Maslin.

 The film was screened out of competition at the 1992 Cannes Film Festival.

 Reception

-Opening Night was critically panned in the US on its release.
+Opening Night was critically panned in the U.S. on its release.
 The review in Variety that appeared after a press screening concluded, "One must question whether more than a handful of moviegoers are interested in the effort, whether audiences have not already seen enough of Cassavetes' characters ...
 He's made these films before and not many seemed interested in them."
 When it opened in New York, the film was not reviewed at all in most newspapers and magazines.

 The film was better received in Europe, with the Hollywood Foreign Press Association nominating Rowlands and Blondell for the Best Actress and Best Supporting Actress, respectively, at the 35th Golden Globe Awards.

 Its reputation has improved since its initial release.
-It currently holds a 96% "fresh" rating on Rotten Tomatoes from 26 reviews; the consensus states: "Opening Night is as dense and difficult as one would expect from John Cassavetes, but even the director's detractors will be unable to deny the power of Gena Rowlands' performance."
+It currently holds a 96% "fresh" rating on Rotten Tomatoes from 27 reviews; the consensus states: "Opening Night is as dense and difficult as one would expect from John Cassavetes, but even the director's detractors will be unable to deny the power of Gena Rowlands' performance."

-Film critic Dan Schneider wrote, of the film's narrative structure:

-Many critics have taken this film to be a portrait of an alcoholic ...
-But this is wrong, for alcohol isn't her problem – nor is her chain smoking.
-They are merely diversions from whatever thing is really compelling her to her own destruction, and much to Cassavetes' credit, as a storyteller, he never lets us find out exactly what's wrong with Myrtle, and despite her coming through in the end, there's no reason to expect that she has really resolved anything of consequence.
-This sort of end without resolution links Cassavetes directly with the more daring European directors of the recent past, who were comfortable in not revealing everything to an audience, and forcing their viewers to cogitate, even if it hurts.